 AOL is in the same boat as Yahoo, despite changing ownership multiple times.
 The company tracks all the emails you send and receive, including file attachments, and it uses your data however it wants.
 Also, serious data breaches in the past proved that it’s far from secure too.

 Steer clear: Avoid the big four email service providers to protect your data and anonymity.
-Use an anonymous email account and add a VPN for maximum protection against hackers and data-hungry tech companies.
+Use an anonymous email account and add a VPN for maximum protection against cybercriminals and data-hungry tech companies.

 Sending Anonymous Emails with CyberGhost VPN